 - State and Territory legislation, including codes and standards, that apply to the provision of SDA in each State or Territory.

-The SDA Rules 2016 require all providers to be registered and all dwellings to be enrolled with the NDIA.
-This page sets out the information and processes for:
+The SDA Rules 2020 require all providers to be registered and all dwellings to be enrolled with the NDIA.
+The Rules allow the NDIA to further specify requirements such as design categories for dwellings, other features that affect prices, and SDA prices.
+These matters are further outlined in the SDA Price Guide.

 Registering as a provider for SDA